keola-dunn/vandy-menu-app/README.md

 # Requirements

-This application should be a text messaging application where the users text a standard phone number and receive a text message from the application as a response.
+As a Vanderbilt Student, I want to interface with the application through a text messaging interface such that I text a phone number and receive a text message response.

-The application should communicate in the text message response the menu for a particular day, time, and location based on the user input.
+As a Vanderbilt Student, I want the application’s response to send me the Vanderbilt menu for corresponding to the date, time, and location inputs.

-The user should be able to inquire about all campus dining locations, meaning all on campus locations listed on the Vanderbilt campus dining website.
+As a Vanderbilt Student, I want to be able to inquire about all Vanderbilt dining locations listed on the website through the application.

-The application should indicate in message responses if the dining hall is within 1 hour of closing
+As a Vanderbilt Student, I want to know if the dining hall I inquire about will close within an hour of the message.

-The application should indicate if a campus dining location is closed in the text message response.
+As a Vanderbilt Student, I want to know if the a dining hall is closed at the time of inquiry.

+As a Vanderbilt student, I want to use the application as quickly and with as few clicks as absolutely possible.

 # Development Approach

 The development of this project began with contextual inquiries of Vanderbilt students living on Highland and Blakemore quads.
-These students have the longest walks to main campus, where most of our dining is located.
-These students were interviewed to see gauge how much a menu text messaging application would be useful to them, and the empathize with them and their Vanderbilt campus dining experience.
-Questions were created to attempt to best emphasize with them and to help figure out usefulness and implementation versions of the app.
+These students have the longest walks to main campus, where most of our dining is located, and therefore their decisions as to where to go for dinner are much more significant than someone who lives close to various dining halls.
+These students were interviewed to see gauge how much a menu text messaging application would be useful to them, and to empathize with them about their Vanderbilt campus dining experience.
+These questions aimed to get at how knowledgeable they were about dining options and how they make their dining decisions in order to figure out how to implement the vision of the application to best meet user needs.

-From the interview data acquired from the contextual inquiries, requirements were created for the application to best meet the needs and desires of the users.
-Empathizing with the users was crucial in developing the requirements, such that the end product will be as usable to them as possible.
+From the interview data acquired from the contextual inquiries, requirements were created for the application.
+Again, empathizing with the users was crucial in developing the requirements, such that the end product will be as usable and impactful as possible.
+These requirements were extremely important to the application development process, as they define an end point for the application, and help point the app features in the right direction.
+These requirements were written in a User Story fashion, where the story represents a user and a certain functionality that the application should have.
+The requirements were written in this way in order to maintain focus on the user centered development, and continue empathizing with the user even through the development process.
+By having the requirements so closely linked to the user, it hopefully makes it harder for the end product to deviate from the user requests.

+From the requirements, the application design and architecture began to take place.
+This involves mocking up potential solutions to meet requirement requests, for example, an application that has a text messaging interface and the code behind it, and verifying that other requirements will work with these different designs.
+Although this involved thinking about the code needed for the application, it does not require that actual code be written, just planned out for later implementation.
+This was done in order to have a development plan going forward, again to help insure that the application is built cohesively and preventing problems in development wherever they may occur.
+This also helps to insure that the requirements of the application are attainable and realistic for later development.
+Additionally in this architecture phase, rough time estimates and priority rankings are attributed to each requirement for the application.
+This is so that in development, the different tasks can be performed in the order that makes the most sense to the application, and will yield  the most viable product in case of significant problem or failure.

+After the architecture of the application is completed, the development and testing phases of the project can begin.